 What is Medicare Advantage?
 Benefits and Drawbacks of Medicare Advantage Types of Medicare Advantage Plans When and How to Enroll in Medicare Advantage Do Your Homework When Enrolling10 Points about Medicare Advantage Medicare Advantage vs. Medigap

 Medicare Advantage, or Medicare Part C, is offered through private insurance companies that are approved and regulated by Medicare.

-More and more people are choosing Part C plans, with one-third of Americans (19 million in 2017) on Part C plans.
+More and more people are choosing Part C plans, with a projected 26.9 million Medicare beneficiaries enrolled in Part C plans in 2021.
 Under Medicare Advantage, you still have all the rights you have under Medicare.
 Medicare Advantage plans include Part A and B, and sometimes Part D prescription drug coverage as well.